-We showcase the effectiveness of the evolutionary approach on quantum circuit synthesis problems, particularly in scenarios where our previous findings indicated the presence of local minima leading to the termination of most gradient-based optimizer processes.
-The gate synthesis problem emerged as a promising candidate to investigate the impact of evolutionary selection on the optimization's success rate while maintaining a low level of complexity in the cost-function evaluation.
+We showcase the efficiency of the evolutionary approach on quantum circuit synthesis problems, particularly in scenarios where our previous findings indicated the presence of local minima leading to the termination of most gradient-based optimizer processes.
+The gate synthesis problem emerged as a promising candidate to investigate the impact of evolutionary selection on the optimization success rate while maintaining a low level of complexity in the cost-function evaluation.
 This aspect of our numerical experiments is crucial, as optimization with evolutionary selection involves a significant amount of redundant calculations that need to be discarded.

-\paragraph*{Heisenberg XXX Model}
+\paragraph*{Heisenberg XXX Model:}

 The Heisenberg model, composed in terms of the $\hat{X}$, $\hat{Y}$ and $\hat{Z}$ Pauli spin operators, encompasses the most general form of Hamiltonian that can be simulated on a qubit-based quantum processor.
 When scaled up, the Heisenberg model with randomly chosen coupled qubit pairs, becomes hard to simulate by classical means.
 The reason for this is attributed to the non-local interactions between the sites resulting in a volume-law entanglement scaling for a typical bipartite cut.
 Specifically, here we focus our study on $k$-local Hamiltonians $\hat{H}$, defined as sum of terms each containing at most $k$ Pauli matrices.
 In our numerical simulations we take $k$ to be finite and fixed, while the number of qubits $N\gg k$.
 A typical example describing such a model for $k=2$ and including a bias term related to the effect of an external magnetic field is given by equation